fbecart/zinoma/README.md

 By looking at the resources declared in the `input` and `output` of your targets, Žinoma can tell if a target needs to run again, or can be skipped.

-Žinoma identifies file updates by looking at their checksum.
+Žinoma identifies file updates by looking at their modified timestamp and checksum.
-The checksums are stored in the `.zinoma` directory, located next to `zinoma.yml`.
+These informations are stored in the `.zinoma` directory, located next to `zinoma.yml`.
 This directory should be ignored in your version control.

 #### Watch mode (`--watch`)